JonathanGawrych/up-to-speed/README.md

 maven - Java software project management
 eclipse - Java IDE
 sublime-text - The text editor you'll fall in love with
-git - Fast, scalable, distributed revision control system
+atom - A hackable text editor for the 21st Century vim - You know what vim is git - Fast, scalable, distributed revision control system
 meld - Graphical tool to diff and merge files
 curl - CLI tool for file downloading (needed for n)